adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 2. Demonstrate the key techniques of the tool.
 In order to show the tool, you might need to prepare some work in several different stages, in the interest of time.
-3. Wrap up the workshop by re-stating the main principles and highlighting examples of the work of the participants.

 Please post your tutorial as a single multimedia video (on YouTube) and post the link in our "multimedia tutorial" discussion forum (with its own title).